OfficielSalah/todo-bash/README.md

     -a,add Add an item to the list.
     -d,done Remove an item from the list by INDEX number.
     -e,erase Erase list.
+    -m,move Move task from list to the end of another list.
     -s,show Display the list.
 @LIST:
     Name of list.